 The default URL is not really user friendly.
 So we have added the option to use a custom URL.
 To configure a custom URL, add domain: app-name.yourdomain.com to the service config.

-By default, Otomi Stack will create a certificate for the hostname and add it to the 443 listener on the external Gateway.
+By default, Otomi Container Platform will create a certificate for the hostname and add it to the 443 listener on the external Gateway.
 If you would like to use a custom certificate, you can add it as a secret.

-Below you’ll see a simplified example of a service configuration for a service (hello) to be deployed on an Otomi Stack controlled AWS EKS cluster:
+Below you’ll see a simplified example of a service configuration for a service (hello) to be deployed on an Otomi Container Platform controlled AWS EKS cluster:

 As said before, only when you run Kubernetes version 1.15 or higher, you can take advantage of Knative.
 Unfortunately, EKS on AWS is always a little behind when it comes to supported Kubernetes versions.
 The latest supported version now is 1.14.9.

 But Azure AKS does support version 1.15.
-So let’s look at an example service configuration for an Otomi Stack controlled AKS cluster:
+So let’s look at an example service configuration for an Otomi Container Platform controlled AKS cluster:

-After committing the teams.yaml values file, Otomi Stack will automatically do the following:
+After committing the teams.yaml values file, Otomi Container Platform will automatically do the following:

-Otomi Stack will also add the service to the team dashboard.
+Otomi Container Platform will also add the service to the team dashboard.
 Now team members don’t need to remember all the externally-reachable URLs for their apps deployed in multiple stages.

 A real cloud agnostic experience